ubc/canvas-discussion/README.md

 ### Data
 > `{course_id}-discussion.csv`

-This project pulls data via the Canvas API the discussions for the specified Canvas course(s) and exports the results as CSV.
+This project pulls discussion data via the Canvas API for the specified Canvas course(s) and exports the results as CSV.
 The columns exported are:
 * 'topic_id',
 * 'topic_title',
 * 'topic_message',